dynamicpdf-api/php-client-examples/README.md

 - samples/fill-acro-form-pdf-endpoint
 - samples/creating-a-page-template-designer

 Local files are in the `resources` folder.
-The created PDFs are placed in the project's `output` folder (created when run in `DynamicPdfExamples`).
+The created PDFs are placed in the project's `output` folder, you do not need to create this folder, as constants.php does this for you.

 ## Tutorials